University of South Dakota National Music Museum

 World's Largest Pheasant

-Heading for a couple of nights in the Badlands National Park, we planned for few unusual stops along the way which included the World's Largest Pheasant.
-Located in the town of Huron, the 28-foot, 22-ton fiberglass and steel pheasant pays tribute to Huron's place as a prime pheasant hunting destination.
+Heading to the Badlands National Park, we planned for few unusual stops on our South Dakota road trip.
+Located in the town of Huron, we discovered the 28-foot World's Largest Pheasant.
+This 22-ton fiberglass and steel pheasant pays tribute to Huron's place as a prime pheasant hunting destination.
 Keep a sharp look out, and like us, you might see an actual ring-necked pheasant.

 - Address: Hwy-14, Huron, SD 57350